Qiskit/qiskit-metapackage/docs/qc_intro.rst

 "CX gate," represented by the vertical line starting at some "control" wire and ending with :math:`\oplus` on some "target" wire, performs a state evolution conceptually similar to a classical XOR.
-This and the operators above (as well as the :math:`H`, :math:`S`, :math:`T`, and :math:`Y` operators you see on the circuit) are interesting in that they are coherent, meaning that there is no entropy generation as a result of their application.
+This and the operators above (as well as the :math:`H`, :math:`S`, :math:`T`, and :math:`Y` operators) are interesting in that they are coherent, meaning that there is no entropy generation as a result of their application.
 They are reversible and the prior state of the data in the circuit could be reconstructed if desired.